mdn/short-descriptions/README.md

 ## License

-Prose from MDN is by Mozilla Contributors and is licensed under [CC-BY-SA 2.5](http://creativecommons.org/licenses/by-sa/2.5/).
+Prose from MDN, found in the `descriptions` directory, is by Mozilla Contributors and is licensed under [CC-BY-SA 2.5](http://creativecommons.org/licenses/by-sa/2.5/).
 You are free to modify and share that content, if you attribute the work and distribute it under the same terms.
 Visit [About